mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.0-Release-Notes.md

 For more information about MaxCtrl, see the output of `maxctrl help`.

+#### Draining Server Connections

+The new `drain server` drains the server of connections by first removing it from all services after which it waits until all connections are closed.
+When all connections are closed, the server is put into the `maintenance` state and added back to all the services where it was removed from.

 ### Resultset Concatenation Router

 A new experimental router module, `cat`, was added to the